-CAMP NEAR CAMBEN, S. C., 1 FEBRUARY 26, 1865
+CAMP NEAR CAMBEN, S. C.,)

+FERRUARY 26, 1865

-My Dear Wife: I have no time for par-culars.
-We have had a glorious time in this ticulars.
-We have had a glorious time in this state.
+My DEAR WIFE: I have no time for pareulars.
+We have had a glorious time n this ticulars.
+We have had a glorious time in this State.
 Unrestricted license to burn and plunder was the order of the day.
 The chivalry have been stript of most of their valuables.
-Gold watches, silver pitchers, cups, speons. forks, etc., are as common in camp as blackbetries.
-The terms of plunder are as follows: The valuables procured are estimated by compantes.
-Each company is required to exhibit the result of its operations at any given place -one fifth and first choice falls to the snare of the commander-in Chief and staff, one-fifth to the corps comman ler and staff, one-fifth to field officers of regiments and two fifths to the company.
+Gold watches, silver pitchers, cups, sprons, forks, etc., are as common in camp as black-berries.
+The terms of plumler are as follows: The valuables procured are estimated by companies.
+Each company is required to exhibit the result of its operations at any given place -one fifth and first choice falls of the commander-in thief and staff, one-fifth to the corps commander and staff, one-fifth to field officers of regiments and two fifths to the

 Officers are not allowed to join in these expeditions without disguising themselves as privates.
-One of our corps commanders bor-rowed a suit of rough cloths from one of my men and was successful in this place.
-He got a large quantity of silver (among other things an old time silver milk pitcher) and a very fine gold watch from a Mr. DeSaussure at this place.
-DeSaussure is one of the F. F. V.'s of S. C., and was made to fork out liberally.
-Others over the rank of captain are not made to put their plunder in the estimate for distri-bution.
+One of our corps commanders borrowed a suit of rough cloths from one of my men and was successful in this place.
+He a large quantity of silver (among other things an old time silver milk pitcher) and a very fine gold watch from a Mr. DeSaussure at this place.
+DeSaussure is one of the F. F. V.'s C., and was made to fork out liberally.
+Officers over the rank of captain are not made to put their plunder in the estimate for distri-bution.
 This is very unfair and for that reas on, in order to protect themselves, subordinate officers and privates keep back everything that they can carry about their persons-such as rings, ear rings, breast pins, etc., etc., of which, if I ever live to get home, I have about a quart.
-I am not joking-I have at teast a quart of jewelry for you and all the girls-and ome No I diamond rings and pins among General Sherman has silver and gold enough to start a bank.
-His share in gold watches and chains alone, at Columbia, was two hundred and seventy-five (275)
+I am not joking-I have at least a quart of jewelry for you and all the girls-and ome No 1 diamond rings and pins among General Sherman has silver and gold enough to start a bank.
+His share in gold watches and chains alone, at Columbia, was two hundred and seventy five (275)

 But I said I could not go into particulars.
-All the general officers and many besides, have valuables of eve y description down to embro-idered ladies' pocker handkerchiefs (I have my share of them too.
-We took gold and silver en ough from the d-d rebels to have redeemed their infersal currency twice over.
-This (the currency) when ever we came across it, we ourned as we considered it utterly worthless I wish all the jewelry this army has could be carried to the "Old Bay State."
+All the general officers and many besides, have valuables of eve y description down to embroidered ladies' pocket handkerchiefs (I have my share of them too) We took gold and silver en-ough from the d-d rebels to have redeemed their infernal currency twice over.
+This (the currency) when ever we came across it, we burned as we considered it utterly worthless

+I wish all the jewelry this army has could be carried to the "Old Bay State."
 It would deak her out in style, but alas! it will be scattered all over the North and Middle States."
-The damed niggers, as a general rule, prefer to stay at home-particularly after they found out that we only wanted the able bodied men, and, to tell the truth, the youngest and best ooking women) Sometimes we took off whole s and plantations of niggers, by way of repaying the secessionists.
-But the useless part of these we soon manage to lose-sometimes in crossing rivers-sometimes by other the family.
-Your affectionate husband,
+The damed niggers, as a general rule, preferto stay at home-particularly after they found out that we only wanted the able bodied men, and, to tell the truth, the youngest and best looking women) Sometimes we took off whole families and plantations of niggers, by way of repaying the secessionists.
+But the useless part of these we soon manage to lose-some times in crossing rivers-sometimes by other the family.

 I shall write to you again from Wilmington, Goldsboro, or some place in North Corolina.
-The order to murch has arrived, and I must close hurrically.
+The order to murch has arrived, and I must close burriedly.
 Love to grandmother and aunt charlotte.
-Take care of yourself and he children.
-Don't slow this letter out of
+Take erro of yourself and he children.
+Don't show this letter out of